gradymke/dbb-blog/content/post/2016-12-year-in-review-1of3.md

 {{< picture title="Kitchen Upgrades" height="400px" src="https://lh3.googleusercontent.com/3ye6ti8_oBarZyMaIlAKCRjSHMTdEuhkDWJ4KkQBRJlMmEI7O-ACHRUYsBjrLjld6yuFfYJz1QKQH5rEoGpB4sahh4qGbGCtn6oDCTcow11Wo7LVl2gIBPHTCfUM57GUBYB-YzM=w2206-h1466-no" >}}

-The boys and Jenny were able to take place in a Martin Luther Kind march in downtown Denver where they were able to hookup with the local Black Lives Matter crew for a little walk.
+The boys and Jenny were able to take part in a Martin Luther King march in downtown Denver where they were able to hookup with the local Black Lives Matter crew for a little walk.
 I imagine they all have FBI files now.

 {{< picture title="First Activist March" height="400px" src="https://lh3.googleusercontent.com/O0y1J9vt0pHB0bhghz32HGcpC_y4OpKc9C5oZNzKNrNW9Ki-ZxnTbpCdKqLXx6hRv4rM-S6eD2TXzdajzD-fTycpuLJwLco5H7dRqj-OIX9vvhvWfcWrH0WyKic6FhArr_q1mAw=w1956-h1466-no" >}}

 {{< picture title="First Activist March" height="400px" src="https://lh3.googleusercontent.com/pfxbLEkpU3fq01gyAuIW2oWKP1iSEWnfGCTXlgxPNaAcGitg7zRA-mTDHUVgpTxgxIrrOsYanko5FV8QbrLO37QyY2Wv4kqFTi8Zf7Itf5UaUftEVQ8CDVP3UVDDozknItQbzqw=w1956-h1466-no" >}}

 On our way to the airport, it was fun seeing the city get behind their football team.
-I've only ever experienced Wisconsin during a Super Bowl run prior to this, so it was amusing and interesting to watch these Coloradans work themselves into a frenzy for their local team.
+I've only ever experienced Wisconsin during a Super Bowl run prior to this, so it was amusing and interesting to watch these Coloradans work themselves into a frenzy for their (I guess "our") local team.

 {{< picture title="Broncos March to the Super Bowl" height="400px" src="https://lh3.googleusercontent.com/-p6yN1TFtTGb4SF7g8uGBlF40MLPxtDNadiy1wjtU2r0nLXZWv_KqW99kkOof__pPZMBLgORB6fGaFQjXx1GnVhb4htOU-a51leP_5EXwFcZGNzb_L9hrMGqtqMqvo8jHQegs3Y=w1100-h1466-no" >}}